GriffithUniLibrary/research-data-management/content/3-Ethics and research data.md

 Focusing on this presentation, there are three principles that we are concerned with respect to managing research data and primary materials.
 These are:

 ```
-• Principle 2, ‘Rigour in the development, undertaking and reporting of research’, which requires that research be characterised by attention to detail and robust methodology and that researchers avoid or acknowledge biases.
+- **Principle 2**: ‘Rigour in the development, undertaking and reporting of research’, which requires that research be characterised by attention to detail and robust methodology and that researchers avoid or acknowledge biases.
-• Principle 3, ‘Transparency in declaring interests and reporting research methodology, data and findings’, which requires researchers to share and communicate research methodology, data and findings openly, responsibly and accurately.
+- **Principle 3**: ‘Transparency in declaring interests and reporting research methodology, data and findings’, which requires researchers to share and communicate research methodology, data and findings openly, responsibly and accurately.
-• Principle 7, ‘Accountability for the development, undertaking and reporting of research’ so as to comply with relevant legislation, policies and guidelines and ensure good stewardship of public resources used to conduct research.
+- **Principle 7**: ‘Accountability for the development, undertaking and reporting of research’ so as to comply with relevant legislation, policies and guidelines and ensure good stewardship of public resources used to conduct research.
-{% include card.html text=text header="Example Card" title="Title example" img="uidaho-workshop.jpg" %}
 ```

 The Code and the guide apply to all research conducted under the auspices of Australian institutions.
 Whilst Griffith University will also have specific institutional policies and processes capable of fulfilling the aim of this guide there are appropriate options for flexibility in the application of this content.